-• an order requiring payment of funds owing pursuant to the accounting, or alternatively damages; and

-• costs on a solicitor and own client scale.

-[22] Snapdragon and the Limited Partnership filed a statement of defence dated January 7, 1997 disputing the transfer of the 20 Limited Partnership units to Janet M. It was the defendants' position that Janet M and her assignor had forfeited their right, title, and interest in the Limited Partnership.

-[23] The litigation has dragged on for 7/2 years.
+- an accounting of the Limited Partnership's distributions and allocations; - an order requiring payment of funds owing pursuant to the accounting, or alternatively damages; - costs on a solicitor and own client scale. - [22] Snapdragon and the Limited Partnership filed a statement of defence dated January 7, 1997 disputing the transfer of the 20 Limited Partnership units to Janet M. It was the defendants' position that Janet M and her assignor had forfeited their right, title, and interest in the Limited Partnership. - [23] The litigation has dragged on for 71⁄2 years.
 The reasons for this delay will emerge from the following narrative.
 The conduct of the parties and their respective positions are relevant to whether or not Snapdragon acted in good faith in its dealings with the plaintiff and whether the court should grant the plaintiff's request for an order removing Snapdragon as the general partner.